4th Assault Amphibian Battalion: 2000 – present

 The 4th AABn has deployed company sized elements in support of Combined Joint Task Force-Horn of Africa.

 In the wake of Hurricane Katrina, Alpha Company 3rd Platoon Marines stationed at Naval Construction Battalion Center Gulfport, Mississippi, deployed when the backside of Hurricane Katrina was still pounding south Mississippi.
-The Marines ventured out into 70 plus mile per hour winds and navigated through a wall of water that Katrina dumped on Gulfport and Biloxi.
+The Marines ventured out into 70 plus mile per hour winds and navigated through a wall of water that Katrina dumped on the cities of Gulfport and Biloxi.
 At one point during the storm, the Marines picked up some Biloxi police and firefighters and together, they looked past the flooded roads and the storm soaked yards for anyone who appeared to be trapped.